navyansh007/projects/README.md

 	//TODO: Add IMAGE

-    - `playground-image` : This field is used to determine the docket image that is required to the boot the playground in.
+    - `playground-image` : This field is used to determine the docker image that is required to the boot the playground in.
 The possible values are

 		* `html` - HTML / CSS / JavaScript / React / Next.js / Vue